 Even though hospitals are a place of healing and recovery, they remain one of the most dangerous places to work in the country.
 Each year, workers in the healthcare field report more injuries than industries like coal mining, manufacturing plants and factories, and even construction.
 Workplace injuries from hospitals alone cost the industry more than $6 billion every year.

-With their perception as a safe place where the occurrence of injuries is relatively low, sometimes only those working in the hospital know how many ways you can be injured, and how common injuries can be.
+With their deceptive perception as a safe place, sometimes only those working in the hospital know how many ways you can be injured and how common injuries can be.

-Working in a hospital or care center, you face potential injuries every day.
-Possible causes can include:
+If you work in a hospital or care center, you face the risk for potential injuries every day.
+Here are some possible causes of workplace injuries:

-- Exposure to infectious agents, possible toxins, and bodily fluids can lead to foreign agents or bodies being introduced to your system.
-Some of these agents do not have cures, such as COVID, HSV, and HIV.
+- Exposure to infectious agents, possible toxins, and bodily fluids: Can lead to foreign agents or bodies being introduced to your system.
+Some of these agents do not have cures, such as COVID and HIV.
 This can create short-term or long-term health effects.

-- Handling sharp and sometimes contaminated objects can result in injury and infection in the event of an accident.
+- Handling sharp or contaminated objects: Can result in injury and infection in the event of an accident.
 This can lead to both soft tissue injuries and the immune system being compromised.

-- Medical personnel are often in a hurry and being called to do many tasks at once, this can lead to quick movements on smooth and slippery flooring.
+- Moving too quickly: Medical personnel are often in a hurry and being called to do many tasks at once, this can lead to quick movements on smooth and slippery flooring.
 This can result in slip and fall accidents, which can lead to devastating injuries.

-- Some patients may be unstable and have adverse reactions to medications, and may physically attack medical staff.
-This can lead to a wide variety of injuries that result from the specific circumstance of the attack.
+- Violent or agitated patients: Some patients may physically attack medical staff.
+This can cause a wide variety of injuries that can be severe.

-- Medical staff often work long hours and sometimes even back to back shifts.
-This can lead to dangerous overexertion and fatigue, which frequently causes situations where lack of focus or alertness can be disastrous.
+- Exhaustion: Medical staff often work long hours and sometimes even back-to-back shifts.
+This can lead to dangerous overexertion and fatigue, which can make workers less alert and cautious.

 While there are many hazards present in a hospital, one cause of injury is the most common across the board: moving patients.
 Whether you are helping a patient get in and out of bed, lifting them onto a gurney, or moving them around in a wheelchair, each of these tasks can prove hazardous to even the most careful hospital worker.